 The trial version is meant for getting a good idea of the possibilities of the tuner.
 As with the full version, the trial version can record all notes.
 After that, the optimal stretch can be calculated.
 The trial version calculates the optimal frequencies of all As (A0 - A7) and all Es (E1 - E7).
 These tones can then be tuned.
 All the tones in between cannot be tuned.
 This way it is possible to tune a series of intervals over the entire range of the piano:

 Fourths: E1-A1, E2-A2 etc.

-modules add extra functionality.
+The tuner can be extended with modules.
+These extension modules add extra functionality.
 At this moment there are no extension modules available yet.
 Check the Internet site for new extension modules.

 the number of waves per second of a tone (pitch).